 - Tacos: Warm tortillas, sweet corn salsa, lime, and a little cotija are hard to beat.

-- Bowls or nachos: The pork works beautifully over rice, beans, or layered onto chips with some queso fundido.
+- Bowls or nachos: The pork works beautifully over rice, beans, or layered onto chips with some queso fundido or pico de gallo.

 - Use the leftovers well: Instant Pot carnitas are excellent in quesadillas, salads, or breakfast tacos the next day.